zyedidia/micro/README.md

 If your operating system does not have a binary release, but does run Go, you can build from source.

-Make sure that you have Go version 1.5 or greater (Go 1.4 will work if your version supports CGO) and that your `GOPATH` env variable is set (I recommand setting it to `~/go` if you don't have one).
+Make sure that you have Go version 1.5 or greater (Go 1.4 will work if your version supports CGO) and that your `GOPATH` env variable is set (I recommend setting it to `~/go` if you don't have one).

 ```
 go get -d github.com/zyedidia/micro/cmd/micro